 The project number is 3024310 and you can view the project page here

 The planner is Crystal Torres, her phone number is 206-684-5887 and her email address is email@example.com

 Ride the Ducks

-The FHA is aware that there has been activity at the Ride the Ducks on fairview this week, and is looking into what the work is that’s being done.
+The FHA is monitoring the activity at the Ride the Ducks site on Fairview this month.
 If you would like to apprise yourself of the history of this situation you will find details of the agreement that was reached on the Eastlake Community Council website.
-We will pass on more information when we get it.

 Eastlake Community Council Meetings